rsdoiel/rsdoiel.github.io/blog/2020/04/12/Mostly-Oberon-Modules.md

     IMPORT SayingHi;
 ```

 [HelloWorld2.Mod](HelloWorld2.Mod) doesn't have any of its own
-procedures and like our original [HelloWorld.Mod](HelloWorld.Mod)
+procedures.
+Like our original [HelloWorld.Mod](HelloWorld.Mod)
 relies on the module's initialization block to run our two public
 procedures from `SayingHi`.
 It calls first `SayingHi.HelloWorld;`
-then `SayingHi.Greetings'` before existing.
+then `SayingHi.Greetings'` before exiting.
 Other than using the
 `SayingHi` module it is similar in spirit to our first
 [HelloWorld.Mod](HelloWorld.Mod).

 Our second module [SayingHi.Mod](SayingHi.Mod) does the heavy lifting.